 Public and private organizations offer assistance to landowners who are interested in leasing farmland.
 Local agricultural groups, cooperative extension offices and state departments of agriculture often keep records of farm opportunities and have knowledge of farmers in the area looking for agricultural land to lease.
 Farm incubator programs work with new farmers on a short-term leasing basis and may be interested in utilizing your land for projects across the country.

 Understanding Lease Terms

 Setting clear goals and expectations of a land lease reduces the risk of confusion between the involved parties.
 A good lease should include several components including: landlord/tenant names, property description, start and stop dates, consideration (rent) and signatures.
 Maintaining the landlord-tenant relationship is extremely critical to successfully leasing any farmland.
+It’s also crucial to choose the very best letting agent that you can find.
 Trust and communication are necessary, as is legal advice before committing to any lease agreement.

 Plan For The Future

 The values and long-term vision for your land are important priorities to remember when you lease your farm.
 This framework will establish a successful property for generations to come.
 Planning is critical as most farm transfers fail because plans never get started.
 Be specific, detailed and choose advisers to support you with this process.
 If you have selected a successor you can protect both parties’ interests by incorporating them into the farm operation.